-Generally the ordinary hours of work will be no more than eight (8) hours per day or thirty eight (38) hours in any week.
-An employee may be required to work a maximum of ten (10) ordinary hours on any one day but only by mutual agreement between the employee and the organisation.

-The ordinary hours of work must be worked between 5am and 5pm Monday to Friday.
+The ordinary hours of work will be seven point six (7.6) hours per day or thirty eight (38) hours in any week.
+The ordinary hours of work must be worked between 6am and 6pm Monday to Friday.

-If an employee works ordinary hours outside 5.00am and 5.00pm, the employee will be paid a fifteen percent (15%) loading on all ordinary hours worked outside 5.00am and 5.00pm.
+If an employee works ordinary hours outside 6.00am and 6.00pm, the employee will be paid a fifteen percent (15%) loading on all ordinary hours worked on that day.